magnusnosnes/LineageHomology/README.md

 which is the midpoint of the edge ancestral to the most recent common ancestor (MRCA) for the TLs and the midpoint on the ancestral edge leading to the first geographical transitions for singletons.
-Exports are set to the times of the midpoint of the branches that leads to a different geographical location.
-Importation dates are also indicated by blue stippled lines ending in blue dots on the time axis.
+Exports are set to the estimated time at the midpoint of the branch that leads to a different geographical location.
 Branching events within TLs are used as estimates of local transmission.
 All types of events are projected down as black points to individual axes to show the events with respect to the focal location (red or blue / Norway or RoW).

 Next we run LineageHomology on the output from ace according to the approach outlined above.